GregRos/Imms/Readme.md

 Here are some example features:

-1. Extension overloads for methods that normally take `Func<T>`.
-The overloads take F#'s function value.
 2. Special F# operators for adding elements to collections, and concatenating them.
 2. Module bindings for most of the instance-level operations.
 3. Generic active patterns for decomposing collections in various ways.
-4. Computational expressions (aka monads) for constructing Imms collections.
+4. Computational expressions (aka monads) for constructing **Imms** collections.
 You can also construct maps and sets in this way.

-### Comparison Handlers
-I originally wanted Imms collections to support functional equality or comparison by default.
-However, this is brings about many problems in practice, especially when dealing with maps and sets which have configurable comparison handlers, so I've extended this support to sequential collections alone.

-Nevertheless, all collections have methods that determine equality; they simply don't use them as default equality semantics.

 ## Performance
-To see up to date benchmarks you can go to the [benchmarks folder](https://github.com/GregRos/Imms/tree/master/Imms/Imms.Tests.Performance/Benchmarks).
+To see up to date benchmarks you can go to the [benchmarks folder](https://github.com/GregRos/**Imms**/tree/master/**Imms**/**Imms**.Tests.Performance/Benchmarks).
 Each set of benchmarks includes charts, a CSV table, and a CSV log file with explicit information about the parameters of the benchmark.
 The log files are very detailed.

 The benchmarking system itself is available in the namespace `Imms.Tests.Performance`.
 It really is a system, and the way it works is quite complicated.
 However, running it is quite self-explanatory.
 There are lots of settings you can tweak.